GabrielBueno200/DemoCDCWithRabbitMQAndNetCore/README.md

 The demo utilizes a database called `TestDatabase` featuring a table named `Person` with enabled Change Data Capture (CDC).

 ### RabbitMQ
-The demo utilizes the RabbitMq message broker configured through `rabbitmq` docker-compose service.
+The demo utilizes the RabbitMQ Message Broker configured through `rabbitmq` docker-compose service.
 This service is started with a pre-configured exchange `test.TestDatabase.dbo.Person`, binded with a queue named `person-cdc-queue`.
 Every change captured by debezium using CDC is published in this exchange and routed to this queue as a message.

 ### Target System: .NET Core Consumer
 The demo utilizes a .NET Core console application using a MassTransit consumer named `PersonConsumer`, which listen and consume all `person-cdc-queue` messages .